Loading

 Effective Sites

-Zoning Reader — Spacing Extraction
+Zoning review — Spacing Extraction

 Clayton County spacing ordinance applies dual buffers: 1-mile from any existing dollar store AND 5-mile from any grocery store.
 In practice, the 5-mile grocery buffer eliminates the majority of viable commercial sites in the county.